-Cary Burkett produces features for the witf Arts and Culture Desk and also serves as co-host for witf’s Center Stage, heard Saturday and Sunday evenings at 8 p.m.
+Cary Burkett produces features for the WITF Arts and Culture Desk and serves as host of Fresh Air and All Things Considered.
+He also produces WITF’s Center Stage, heard Sunday evenings at 8 p.m.

 Cary has been actively involved with the arts across the region.
-He has worked and performed with many of the area arts organizations, including Theatre Harrisburg, York Little Theatre, Bel Voce, the Sunderman Conservatory Wind Symphony and the Pennsylvania Academy of Music.
+He has worked and performed with many of the area arts organizations, including Theatre Harrisburg, York Little Theatre, and Bel Voce.
 For Music at Gretna, he portrayed Johann Sebastian Bach in a special Bach concert.
-He also worked with composer Alan Krantz to create a work for Music at Gretna called The Cryptic Composition, based on Cary's witf radio drama series, Sherlock Bach.
-Recently he collaborated with Central Pennsylvania Youth Ballet and the Harrisburg Symphony Orchestra in the world premiere of a new ballet version of Camille Saint-Saens' Carnival of the Animals.
+He collaborated with Central Pennsylvania Youth Ballet and the Harrisburg Symphony Orchestra in the world premiere of a new ballet version of Camille Saint-Saens' Carnival of the Animals.
 Cary wrote the story for the ballet and served as narrator in the performances.

 Cary received a BFA degree in theatre from the University of Texas, and has worked in numerous regional theatres, dinner theatres, summer stock and touring companies across the country.
 Some of his roles include Henry Higgins in My Fair Lady, Don Quixote in Man of La Mancha, El Gallo in The Fantasticks, and John Adams in 1776.
 He has a shelf full of acting awards.